51n7/kTile/README.md

 By default the script uses `Ctrl + .` to bring up the main window, to change this see the configuration section below.
 In the main window you can click the ➕ button in the top right to add a new region then hover over the new region to see the edit and delete options.
-In edit mode you can then drag select to draw the size/position you want and also set the grid you need.
+In edit mode you can then drag select to draw the size/position you want and also set the grid and gap you need.
 Once you're done hit the ✔️ button to save.

 ## Configuration